krdashev/krdashev/README.md

 ## Founder and CEO of FusionX 💡

-In addition to my programming and ethical hacking work, I'm also the founder and CEO of FusionX, a startup that aims to create sustainable technologies to help combat climate change.
-Our current projects include developing a water desalinator and a portable nuclear fusion power supply (although this one may be a bit of a stretch for now!).
+In addition to my programming and ethical hacking work, I'm also the founder and CEO of FusionX, a startup that aims to create innovative solutions to problems.
+Our current projects include developing a Homemade Replica of the LiquidPiston X Mini.

-At FusionX, we believe that sustainable technology is the key to a brighter future, and we're committed to doing our part to make that a reality.
-We're always looking for talented individuals to join our team, so if you're passionate about creating sustainable technology, please don't hesitate to reach out!
+At FusionX, we believe that technology is the key to a brighter future, and we're committed to doing our part to make that a reality.
+We're always looking for talented individuals to join our team, so if you're passionate about creating a better future, please don't hesitate to reach out!

 ## Current Work 🔭

-Currently, I'm working as a freelance software developer and contributing to open-source projects in my free time.
+Currently, I'm working as a bug bounty-hunter/pentester and contributing to open-source projects in my free time.
 I'm always looking for new challenges and opportunities to collaborate on exciting projects.

 ## Projects 🚀